joe-bell/plaiceholder/docs/docs/strategies.md

 **Pros:** Lightweight, fast `DOMContentLoaded` and `LCP`
 **Cons:** As it uses `canvas`, it's not ideal to use Blurhash for above-the-fold content.

-This can be passed into a library such as [react-blurhash][react-blurhash].
+This can be passed into a library such as [react-blurhash](https://github.com/woltapp/react-blurhash).

 ### Installation